r52/quasar/docs/extqs.rst

 Enabled by initializing :cpp:member:`quasar_data_source_t::rate` of a Data Source entry to a positive value.

-Multiple client widgets may subscribe to a single data source, which is polled for new data every :cpp:member:`quasar_data_source_t::rate` milliseconds.
+Multiple client widgets may subscribe to a single data source, which is polled for new data every :cpp:member:`quasar_data_source_t::rate` microseconds.
 This new data is then propagated to every subscribed widget.

 Signal-based Subscription
 ~~~~~~~~~~~~~~~~~~~~~~~~~~